zack-schmidt/omnicalc_params/README.md

 ## Standard Workflow

+ 1. Fork to your own account.
- 1. Clone this repository down to your computer.
+ 1. Clone to your computer.
  1. In the GitHub Desktop app, [create a branch for your work](https://help.github.com/desktop/guides/contributing/creating-a-branch-for-your-work/#creating-a-branch).
  1. Open the entire folder you downloaded in Atom.
  1. Make your first change to the code.
 (You could modify this README.md file by adding your username next to the project in the heading, for example.)